bangerth/helmholtz/readme.md

 [...]
 ```
 The first line of this file is treated as a comment and
 ignored.
-Following lines provide the frequency at the beginning of the
+Following lines provide the frequency at the beginning of each
-line, followed by real and imaginary parts of the density and bulk
+row of the table, followed by real and imaginary parts of the density and bulk
 modulus.

-The file needs to end in a newline.
+The file as a whole needs to end in a newline.

 When asked to compute the response of a cavity at a specific
 frequency, the solver linearly interpolates between lines of the